IDSIA/MLprod/docs/source/components/docker.rst

     Docker installation is possible on Linux, Windows and Mac OS, please refer to the official documentation a https://docs.docker.com.

 In this page we will explain how we made every components of our deployment system running inside a container.
-We will show you our custom-made Dockerfiles and how we manage to interconnect every container using *docker-compose*.
+We will describe our custom-made Dockerfiles and how we manage to interconnect every container using *docker-compose*.

 Introduction
 ============

-A Docker container can be seen as a very light virtual machine where the kernel is not virtualized.
+What is a container?

+    *A container is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.
+A Docker container image is a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries and settings.* [`Source`_]

+Every single container contains all the required code needed to setup and run an application.
+This includes, but it is not mandatory to have, a minimal operating system.
-Every single container contains an operating system and the *Dockerfile* defines the commands and operations needed to setup the environment for the application.
+The *Dockerfile* defines the commands and operations needed to setup the environment for the application.

-Once a *Dockerfile* is written, it needs to be "built" into an *image* and images are nothing more than a snapshot of th initial state of a container.
+Once a *Dockerfile* is written, it needs to be "built" into an *image* and images are nothing more than a snapshot of the initial state of a container.
-Starting a container consist of taking an image and running what there is inside.
+Starting a container consist of taking an image and execute what is inside.

-Independent container can communicate between each other through what is called *a docker network*, which can be seen as a local network created by Docker.
+Independent container can communicate between each other through what is called *a docker network*, which can be seen as a virtual local network created and managed by the Docker daemon.
-When many containers are spawned at the same time and connected to the same docker network, we call the system a *docker swarm*.
+Many containers can be spawned spawned at the same time and connected to the same docker network, creating a distributed system.

+Docker offers two way to manage group of container that need to interact in a virtual network: ``docker-compose`` and ``Docker Swarm``.
+The first is a tool that simplify the process of writing and execute docker commands in a structured way; the second is a product developed by Docker to use a similar structure of files to build and manage services is a cluster of machines.

-In our deployment system, to make the swarm running in one command, we use a tool called *docker-compose*.
-This tool lets you setup the entire swarm in a single yaml file.
+In our deployment system, to make our application running in one command, we use a simple ``docker-compose``.
+This tool lets you setup the entire stack of services in a single yaml file.
 Each container has it own entry in the file, and the developer can define additional settings like environment variable.

 Our custom dockers
 ==================

-In our deployment solution we use 7 dockers interconnected by shared network.
+In our deployment solution we use 7 dockers interconnected by a shared network.
 These are:

     * FastAPI (REST API)
     * Celery (distributed queue)